Record 14 Irish nominations as Oscar contenders announced

-Nominations for the 95th annual Academy Awards were announced on Tuesday and were read out by Riz Ahmed and Allison Williams, in-person for the first time since the start of the coronavirus pandemic.
+Nominations for the 95th annual Academy Awards were read out by Riz Ahmed and Allison Williams, in-person for the first time since the start of the coronavirus pandemic.

 The best actor nomination continues Farrell’s successful awards season run, having been nominated for both a Critics Choice and Screen Actors Guild gong for his performance in the Banshees Of Inisherin.

 The star appears opposite long-time friend and colleague Brendan Gleeson in Martin McDonagh’s dark comedy – which is set on a remote island off the coast of Ireland.